Become an Apprentice Inspector

 - A license will not issue if the background check has not been passed.
 Expect a delay if you are notified of an investigation into your background history.

-- Once you have met all other requirements for a license, you must submit proof of professional liability insurance, or any other insurance that provides coverage for violations of Texas Occupations Code, Chapter 1102, Subchapter G ($100,000 per occurrence).
-Use the TREC Certificate of Insurance form or Proof of Financial Responsibility form.
+- You must submit proof of professional liability insurance or any other insurance that provides coverage for violations of Texas Occupations Code, Chapter 1102, Subchapter G ($100,000 per occurrence) before a license will issue.